Ergonomics & Back Safety Policy

 - Employees may also wish to consult their personal physicians to rule out any other underlying causes.

-- The Ergonomics Program encompasses all Calvin College employees whose job functions have the potential for work related injuries and disorders.
+- The Ergonomics Program encompasses all Calvin University employees whose job functions have the potential for work related injuries and disorders.
 Certain aspects of our job tasks and work environments contain risk factors that may contribute to injury or disability.
 Through proper ergonomic assessment, potential injuries and disorders may be reduced, prevented and even eliminated.